-We use our Enterprise Risk Management (ERM) System, with its Corporate Risk Register & Risk Matrix, to identify, assess & monitor new & emerging climate-related risks on an ongoing basis, updating the Register as needed but annually at minimum.
-Climate-related risks are viewed with short- (e.g. severe weather) mid- and long-term (e.g. rising sea levels) contexts, to the end of asset reserve life.
+Identifying We use our Enterprise Risk Management (ERM) System, with its Corporate Risk Register & Risk Matrix, to identify, assess & monitor new & emerging climate-related risks on an ongoing basis, updating the Register as needed but annually at minimum.
+Climate-related risks are viewed with short- (e.g. severe weather) mid- & long-term (e.g. rising sea levels) contexts, to the end of asset reserve life.
 Our ERM process is based on a Top-Down, Bottom-Up approach to engage all staff.
-Top-Down begins with our Board and its committees with clear terms of reference, including specific allocation of risk type.
+Top-Down begins with our Board & its committees with clear terms of reference, including specific allocation of risk type.
 Our Executive Committee reviews & manages the ERM process.
-Our staff helps develop systems, standards and procedures.
-Bottom-Up is how staff implement, maintain & improve risk management processes, applying the hazard-risk-mitigation process in every part of our business, with our Executive Committee and Board providing oversight on key risks & broad issues of corporate governance & regulatory compliance.
+Our staff helps develop systems, standards & procedures.
+Bottom-Up is how staff implement, maintain & improve risk management processes, applying the hazard-risk-mitigation process in every part of our business, with our Executive Committee & Board providing oversight on key risks & broad issues of corporate governance & regulatory compliance.
+Assessing The ERM process is integral to decision making & is regularly reviewed, with action taken to manage risks.
+At the asset level, risk is assessed & managed with input from technical teams, leadership & Corporate groups.
+This ensures that we effectively identify existing or emerging risk within each operating region, including the integrated nature of many risks.
+For each risk case, our subject matter expert teams, BU leadership, Executive Committee & Board of Directors (depending on the risk) assess scope & materiality, anticipated severity & probability in terms of human, environment, financial & social license impacts.